pink88/Tuiss2HA/README.md

 ### Accurate Blind Position ###
 The blind will not update its position within Home Assistant if controlled using the Tuiss app or bluetooth remotes.
 To compensate, a service "Tuiss2ha.Get_Blind_Position" has been provided.
-This can be called manually from Developers -> Services or included as a part of an automation.
+This can be called manually from Developers -> Actions or included as a part of an automation.
 The automation can be set to run periodically throughout the day to update the position.
 I would not recommend running this more than hourly as it will likely drain your blinds batteries (though I have not tested this).

 ### Decimal Precision ###
 To overwrite home assistants built in integer accuracy, you can use the "Tuiss2ha.Set_Blind_Position" service, which allows for up to 1 decimal place of precision.
-This can be called manually from Developers -> Services.
+This can be called manually from Developers -> Actions.

 ## Limitations ##
 - Setting the top and bottom thresholds of the blind.
 Currently, you still need to pair with and use the Tuiss app to set these values.